szhou42/hydra-jekyll-template/_posts/2024-03-10-leverage-notes-ai-for-meetings.md

 Inefficient tools and processes slow you down.
 Let Notes.ai take on repetitive tasks — like note-taking and oragnizing the notes — to free you up for more meaningful work.

 ### 2. Better information retention
 Instead of wasting time memorizing facts, you can store information and focus on understanding the key concepts.
-And Notes.ai, you're creating a well-organized library of notes.
+And with Notes.ai, you're creating a well-organized library of notes.
 Your AI-generated notes serve as a personal, accessible information database tailored to your needs.

 ### 3. Privacy and Security
 No audio data ever leaves your device.
 Notes.ai processes your audio data right on your device and send the transcription text to your Notion workspace.